 - 1. Residential dwelling units: two (2) spaces for each dwelling unit. - 2.
 Elementary and junior high schools: two (2) spaces for each classroom or office room plus one (1) space for each three (3) seats in any auditorium or gymnasium. - 3.
 Senior high school: four (4) spaces for each classroom or office room plus two (2) space for each three (3) seats in any auditorium or gymnasium. - 4.
 Churches or other houses of worship: one (1) space for each six (6) permanent seats in the main auditorium. - 5.
-Public buildings and facilities (unless otherwise specified): one (1) space for each two hundred (200) square feet of floor area. - 6.
-Private clubs and lodges: one (1) space for each three hundred (300) sq. ft. of floor area. - 7.
-Child care centers: one (1) space for each three hundred (300) sq. ft. of floor area devoted to child care activities. - 8.
+Public buildings and facilities (unless otherwise specified): one (1) space for each six (6) permanent seats in the main auditorium. - 6.
+Private clubs and lodges: one (1) space for each three hundred (300) square feet of floor area. - 7.
+Child care centers: one (1) space for each three hundred (300) square feet of floor area devoted to child care activities. - 8.
 Group living facilities: one (1) space for each bedroom. - 9.
 Hospitals: one (1) space for each bed. - 10.
 Sanitariums and nursing homes: one (1) space for each 2 beds. - 11.
 Residential home for the aged: one (1) space for each dwelling unit. - 12.
 Commercial and service establishments (unless otherwise specified): one (1) space for each one hundred fifty (150) square feet of non-storage floor area. - 13.
 Livestock or poultry slaughterhouse; saw mills and planing mills; crematories; agricultural feed and grain packaging, blending, storage and sales; agricultural fertilizer storage and sales: one (1) space for each five hundred (500) square feet of floor area. - 14.
-Livestock auction arenas; agricultural equipment and related machinery sales; agricultural fairs and fairground activities; drive-in theaters racetracks and speedways; golf and archery ranges; rifle, shotgun, and pistol ranges; commercial kennels; veterinary clinics; and animal shelters: one (1) space for each three hundred fifty (350) square feet of floor area plus, where applicable, one (1) space for each one thousand (1,000) square feet of lot or ground area outside buildings used for any type of sales, display, or activity. - 15.
+Livestock auction arenas; agricultural equipment and related machinery sales; agricultural fairs and fairground activities; drive-in theaters racetracks and speedways; golf and archery ranges; rifle, shotgun, and pistol ranges; commercial kennels; veterinary clinics; and animal shelters: one (1) space for each three hundred fifty (350) square feet. of floor area plus, where applicable, one (1) space for each one thousand (1,000) square feet of lot or ground area outside buildings used for any type of sales, display, or activity. - 13.
 For other special exceptions as specified herein: to be determined by findings in the particular case.

-SECTION 4.6 "RSF" RESIDENTIAL, SINGLE FAMILY
+SECTION 4.5 "RSF" RESIDENTIAL, SINGLE FAMILY

-The "RSF" Residential, Single Family, category includes three (3) zoning district: RSF-1, RSF-2 and RSF-3.
-It is the intent of this district to provide for single family areas of low density together with public and semi-public buildings and facilities and accessory structures as may be desirable and compatible with such development, as well as surrounding development within the designated urban development area, as defined within the Comprehensive Plan of the Town.
+The "RSF" Residential, Single Family, category includes one (1) zoning district: RSF.
+It is the intent of this district to provide for single family areas of low density together with public and semi-public buildings and facilities and accessory structures as may be desirable and compatible with such development, as well as surrounding development.
 Non-residential uses in this district may be subject to restrictions and requirements necessary to preserve and protect the single family residential character of this district.
-Variation among the RSF-1, RSF-2 and RSF-3 districts is in requirements for lot area, width and certain yards.